igatitech/PicsCollection/README.md

 ![alt text](https://github.com/igatsha/PicsCollection/blob/master/Github_data/create_client.png)

-- **_Important_**: In Security tab you need to specify Redirect URI, which should be exactly similar which you are going to write in your code and uncheck **Disable implicit OAuth:** checkmark
+- **_Important_**: In Security tab, you need to specify Redirect URI, which should be exactly similar which you are going to write in your code and uncheck **Disable implicit OAuth:** checkmark
 - Click on **Update Client**(Refer below screenshot)